Ypakuma/homework_data_structures/list/linked_list_head/README.md

 - LinkedListHeadEmpty
  - judge a list is empty or not.
 - LinkedListHeadFormer
- - get a element's former element by its value in a list.
+ - get a location's former location in a list.
 - LinkedListHeadGet
  - get a element by the its index(from 1) in a list.
 - LinkedListHeadInit